TryKickoff/trykickoff.github.io/_posts/2016-02-12-how-to-create-custom-grids-with-kickoff.md

 title: "How to create custom grids with Kickoff"
 navgroup: blog
 ---

+**Note that as of v7.0.0 of Kickoff, the Kickoff Grid has been updated and uses updated syntax.
+This post relates to Kickoff v6 and below.
+Check out the new [grid documentation](/learn/grid.html).**

+---

 Kickoff comes bundled with a a simple, but fully responsive, grid system and a similar, but crucially different, Block Grid system.
 Why the need for two; What does each grid do; and how can you create you own versions of these grids if you have complex design requirements?

 ## The difference between the Kickoff grid and block grids